 - A range of cards with different category-based earn rates, such as bonus points on travel or at supermarkets

 - Frequent offers for statement credit for spend at certain retailers

-- No points expiry as long as your account with Amex is active
+- No points expiry as long as your Membership Rewards account with American Express is active

 - Frequent promotions and bonus partners to earn and use points more effectively